 Her main research topics include financial economy, which has allowed deep knowledge related to economic crises for more than thirty years from a critical and heterodox perspective.
 The approach to development theory and development financing ranges from the external indebtedness problem to the participation of microfinance institutions and the profitability of microcredits.
 Through working with austerity policies in order to address the problem of international credits, she has tackled gender economics by developing research topics with new hypotheses in what refers to feminist frontier economics.
 Her works are obligatory reading to understand the course of the development of capitalism worldwide.
-Since 2010, she is the director of Problemas del Desarrollo, Revista Lationamericana de Economía of the Institute of Economic Research (IIEc) of the National Autonomous University of Mexico (UNAM); Coordinator of the University Program of Studies on Asia and Africa (PUEAA) since 2017; member of the Board of the Metropolitan Autonomous University (UAM) since 2015, and part of the High Panel for Economic Empowerment of the United Nations since 2016.
+Since 2010 and until 2018 she was the director of Problemas del Desarrollo, Revista Lationamericana de Economía of the Institute of Economic Research (IIEc) of the National Autonomous University of Mexico (UNAM); she is Coordinator of the University Program of Studies on Asia and Africa (PUEAA) since 2017; member of the Board of the Metropolitan Autonomous University (UAM) since 2015, and part of the High Panel for Economic Empowerment of the United Nations since 2016.

 Awarded with the “Sor Juana Ines de la Cruz” prize for her academic career; the “National University” Prize for her research in Economic-Administrative Sciences 2010; and twice with the “Gabino Barreda” medal for her master and doctorate degrees.
 She belongs to the National System of Researchers, level III and has taught undergraduate, master and doctorate courses in the Postgraduate Program of Latin American Studies and Economics at UNAM.
 She is the tutor of these postgraduate programs and has directed more than thirty theses in the three levels.